Veterinary Medical College Application Service (VMCAS) Application

 If you were granted credit for general biology I and II through Advanced Placement or another assessment then we would look for you to take a year of upper level biology with labs for minimally 6 semester credits (for example, anatomy and physiology I and II with labs; cell biology and genetics with labs; etc.).

-We require a semester of English Composition or a writing concentrated course and a semester of English Literature or Public Speaking.
+We require 2 semesters of English Composition or writing concentrated courses.
 If you did not have to take these courses, you will want to look at your college catalog to make sure you fulfill the requirement with other courses.
 We will take a course that is designated ‘writing intensive' or if the syllabus indicated 50% or more of the final grade was based on written work.
 The other half of the requirement also needs to be accomplished prior to enrolling.
 Additionally, a score of 650/163 or higher on the GRE verbal will also satisfy the requirement.

 We will need final transcripts with all outstanding prerequisite courses completed by the end of the spring term prior to enrolling.
 The summer before enrolling is not an option for additional course work.
-The deadline for final transcripts for the Class of 2018 is June 15, 2014.
+The deadline for final transcripts for the Class of 2020 is June 15, 2016 and Class of 2021 June 15, 2017.

-Labs are required for all science prerequisite courses.
-If you college offers the lecture, but not the lab, you may want to either see if a faculty member would do an independent lab for that course or take the lab (or lab and course) at another college or university.
+Labs are required for all science prerequisite courses except Organic Chemistry, the Advanced Life Sciences course, and Biochemistry, although labs are recommended.
+If your college offers the lecture, but not the lab, you may want to either see if a faculty member would do an independent lab for that course or take the lab (or lab and course) at another college or university.

 Your college Registrar should send your transcripts directly to VMCAS by September 1st